jeremyjaymes/jeremyjaymes.com/content/post/2017-05-10-moving-to-static-hugo-on-aws.md

 ### Coming up next&hellip;
 Next up I'll try to dive a bit deeper into my Hugo experience.
 Talk a bit about automated deployments using Github and Circle CI.
 And cover the AWS setup that hosts this new site.

+If you're interested you can check out the repo for this site on [Github](https://github.com/jeremyjaymes/jeremyjaymes.com).